repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 Repository Service for TUF (RSTUF) allows adding target files (artifacts) without publishing immediately to the TUF Metadata.

-It can be helpful in some use cases.
-For example, the organization decides to do all flow of adding/removing artifacts but publishing only once a day.
-The organization can schedule the artifacts to be published (back-signed) at night.
+As example, an organization adds and removes artifacts while batch publishing daily.

 This feature requires adding the ``publish_targets`` parameter to :ref:`guide/general/usage:Add targets payload` or